storybookjs/presets/packages/preset-create-react-app/README.md

 You can optionally enable and configure [`react-docgen-typescript-loader`](https://github.com/strothj/react-docgen-typescript-loader) with `tsDocgenLoaderOptions`.

 If set to `{}`, it will be enabled with the default settings for Create React App.
-In most cases, this will is all the configuration needed.
+In most cases, this is all the configuration needed.

 ```js
 module.exports = {